Testosterone Boosters With Creatine

 Therefore it is used by many competitive and amateur athletes because it is able to help improve physical performance, especially high intensity exercise such as weight lifting.

 Studies on creatine have shown to increase lean muscle mass and improve strength, it is thought that the body is able to utilize energy more effectively and increase muscle production.

 As a result, creatine is a bit of a controversial supplement.

-It is not a banned substance by the International Olympic Committee but schools within the National Collegiate Athletic Association are not allowed to provide this to their athletes, yet the athletes themselves are not prohibited from using it.
+However, schools within the National Collegiate Athletic Association are not allowed to provide this to their athletes, yet the athletes themselves are not prohibited from using it.

 Actually, there are some potential benefits that may surprise you to supplementing with creatine…

 It seems to help with a number of physiological issues such as:

 - Muscular Dystrophy

 Many testosterone booster supplements on the market do just this.